sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 "Area Effect

 This delivery method is used only for traps, hazards, and environmental effects.
 An in-game PC or NPC may not use area effect as a delivery method for attacks or abilities.
 Area effects are usually announced by an out-of-game player wearing a white headband (typically the staff member monitoring the encounter).
 An active NPC may call area effects, but this should only be done if an out-of-game encounter marshal is not available.
-Area effects are blocked by any defense that would work against the attack's effect or type except for displacement, parry, dodge, and phase.
+Area effects are blocked by any defense that would work against the attack's effect or type, except for displacement, parry, dodge, and phase.

 By default, a hazard or environmental area effect hits everyone who hears the verbal.
 The event staff may specify other uses of area effects that have more specific targets or trigger conditions.
 If so, the call is the same, but the person announcing the effect must indicate the target first.